 ...
-Specifies the variable length argument list(Al. '''
+Specifies the variable length argument list to set XIC values.

 The XCreateIC function creates a context within the specified input method.

 Some of the arguments are mandatory at creation time, and the input context will not be created if those arguments are not provided.
 The mandatory arguments are the input style and the set of text callbacks (if the input style selected requires callbacks).
 All other input context values can be set later.